 President Bush submitted his FY2003 federal budget request to Congress on February 4, including funding proposals for Foreign Operations Appropriations programs.
 Subsequently, on March 21, the White House requested FY2002 emergency supplemental funds for homeland security and combating terrorism overseas, a proposal that includes assistance to "front-line" states.
 House and Senate Appropriations Committees have held a series of hearings on both the FY2003 and FY2002 supplemental requests, and are engaged in conference discussions for the supplemental (H.R.
 4775).
-The Committees are not expected to begin work on the FY2003 legislation until at least mid-June.
+The Senate Appropriations Committee ordered reported a bill on July 18 (S. 2779).